ashlall/Indistinguishability2-UserStudy/README.md

 # Indistinguishability
-Readme for code for 'The Indistinguishability Query'
+Readme for code for 'The Power of Two: Simplified User Interaction for the Indistinguishability Query' (Do, Kim, Chai, and Lall)

 Base code by Min Xie (first author of Strongly Truthful Interactive Regret Minimization, SIGMOD 2019).
 Code for "The Power of Two: Simplified User Interaction for the Indistinguishability Query" (TT-Breakpoint and Strongly Truthful Breakpoint) by Lam Do, Oghap Kim, and Chloe Chai

-This repository has the following new algorithms:
+This repository has the following algorithms:
 1. Squeeze-u
 2. Squeeze-u2
 3. MinR